cujojs/cram/README.md

 0.8.1

-* Fix logic to detect whether cram is running as an npm task.
+* Fix logic to detect whether cram is running as an npm task and ensure that the promise returned from the API only resolves once the bundle is created.
 * Stop appending to the cached AST data.
 It should be overwritten.

 0.8.0